Vincit/objection.js/doc/api/model/overview.md

 All instance methods of models are prefixed with `$` letter so that they won’t overlap with database properties.
 All properties that start with `$` are also removed from `database` and `external` layouts.

-In addition to these data formatting hooks, Model also has query lifecycle hooks
+In addition to these data formatting hooks, Model also has query and validation lifecycle hooks

 * [$beforeUpdate](/api/model/instance-methods.html#beforeupdate)
 * [$afterUpdate](/api/model/instance-methods.html#afterupdate)